chalatz/tours/pages/info/destinations.md

 has_form: false
 has_gallery: false
 meta:
-  title: 'Destinations in Rhodes Greece, Rhodes Private Tours'
+  title: Destinations in Rhodes Greece, Best Rhodes Destinations
-  http_desc: 'Destinations in Rhodes Greece, Rhodes Private Tours, Rhodes Destinations and Attractions'
+  http_desc: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions and Places to Visit
-  description: 'Destinations in Rhodes Greece, Rhodes Private Tours, Rhodes Destinations and Attractions'
+  description: Destinations in Rhodes Greece, Best Rhodes Destinations, Rhodes Attractions and Places to Visit, Things to do and see in Rhodes
-  keywords: 'Destinations in Rhodes Greece, Rhodes Private Tours, Rhodes Destinations and Attractions'
+  keywords: Destinations in Rhodes Greece, Best Rhodes Destinations.
+Attractions, Places, Thigs to do
-  abstract: 'TDestinations in Rhodes Greece'
+  abstract: Destinations in Rhodes Greece, Best Rhodes Destinations
   author: 'Nick'
   copyright: 'NK for Rhodes Private Tours,2018'